 Aim of this guidance

-This guidance is primarily designed for employers, as that is where the majority of examples of ‘enforced subject access’ take place.
-However, this guidance, and the offence of ‘enforced subject access’, applies to any individual or organisation.
-That means it also applies to organisations such as volunteer recruiters, insurers, colleges, universities and housing associations.
+This guidance is designed primarily for employers, as recruitment is where most ‘enforced subject access’ happens.
+However, this guidance, and the offence of ‘enforced subject access’, applies to any individual or organisation, including volunteer recruiters, insurers, colleges, universities and housing associations.

 This guidance explains a process known as ‘enforced subject access’.
 This became a criminal offence on the 10th March 2015.
 This guide focuses on what you as an employer should do if you currently use or carry out subject access requests.
 The guide does not go into detail about how the legislation works, as this is covered in guidance by the Information Commissioners Office (ICO).